grassnhi/STM32-ES/README.md

 - Ex4: Simulus the digital 7-segment LED.

 - Ex5: Display 4 different number in the LED_7SEG and shift them right every 1s.

+# Lab 3: LCD and Button matrix

+Building a state machine and implementing a traffic light control system for a crossroad intersection with the following requirements:

+- The application will control six traffic lights representing two directions at the intersection.
+Each direction has:
+    - 2 Green Lights
+    - 2 Red Lights
+    - 2 Yellow Lights

+- The traffic lights will be displayed on an LCD screen.

+- There are 3 control buttons:
+    - **Button 1**: Used to select the operating mode.
+    - **Button 2**: Used to adjust the cycle time of the lights.
+    - **Button 3**: Used to confirm the adjusted parameters.

+- The system has at least 4 modes, controlled by Button 1.
+Button 1 cycles through the modes from Mode 1 to Mode 4 and then back to Mode 1.
+    - **Mode 1 - NORMAL Mode**:
+        - Traffic lights operate on a standard cycle, simulating normal traffic light operation at an intersection.

+    - **Mode 2 - MODIFY Red Light Cycle**:
+        - The red light will blink at a frequency of 2Hz to indicate modification mode.
+        - The adjustable cycle value is displayed on the LCD.
+        - The LCD also shows the current operating mode.
+        - **Button 2** increases the red light cycle duration.
+        - The red light cycle duration can be set between 1 and 99 seconds.
+        - **Button 3** confirms the selected red light cycle duration.

+    - **Mode 3 - MODIFY Green Light Cycle**:
+        - Similar to Mode 2, but for the green light.

+    - **Mode 4 - MODIFY Yellow Light Cycle**:
+        - Similar to Mode 2, but for the yellow light.